OpenMoonRay/openmoonray-docs/docs/moonray/geometry/UsdGeometry.md

   default: 10

-  Number of time samples generated along each curve when using curved motion blur
+  <p>Number of time samples generated along each curve when using curved motion blur<\p>

   <h3>curves_subtype</h3>